Skip to Content Skip to Menu Skip to Footer

 Private equity vs private markets: what’s the difference?

-Private equity is simply a subset of private markets.
-Private markets broadly refer to investments made in assets not available on public exchanges, including private companies, debt, and real assets, while private equity specifically refers to investments made in private companies.
+Private equity is a subset of private markets.
+Private markets broadly refer to investments made in assets not available on public exchanges, including private companies, debt and real assets, while private equity specifically refers to investments made in private companies.

-Private Credit, also known as Private Debt , is a type of private market asset class that refers to the purchase and sale of loans and debt securities in private companies.
-There are several forms of private credit, including:
+Private debt is a type of private market asset class that refers to the purchase and sale of loans and debt securities in private companies.
+It is often used interchangeably with private credit, which is actually a subset of the private debt asset class.
+There are several forms of private debt, including:

 • Direct lending – a form of financing provided directly by a lender to a borrower, without the involvement of a bank or other intermediary.
 Direct lenders typically focus on providing loans to small and medium-sized businesses (SMBs) and borrowers considered speculative/non-investment grade.